ccnawrocki/ellisen-breast-geomx-project/README.md

 - Steps 0-8 require that all code is run in a micromamba environment made from the YML file provided in order to reproduce results exactly.
 - Steps 9-10 were completed outside of this environment.
 Plots from Step 9 specifically will be near impossible to reproduce exactly, since I forgot to set the seed when I made the plots initially and sent them over for the paper.

+All raw and/or processed data can be requested by emailing the corresponding author.

 ## Steps
 ### 0_data_setup
 Setting up the unprocessed GeoMx dataset object.